CommonAccord/FI-SITRA-RuleBookForFairData/Was/GeneralTerms/Original-01.md

 3.1.3.sec=The Data Source must ensure the lawfulness and origin of the data and represent and warrant that the data does not infringe any Intellectual Property Rights or Confidential Information in the country where the Data Source is established.

+Note=Xref is changed to conform to change in numbering, from 3.3 to 3.1.1 (the first two subsections are in the intro 3.0).

-3.1.4.sec=As an exception to the above clause 3.3, the Data Source may undertake to grant the right to use certain specific Datasets or types of data to the Network for a fixed period, as defined in the Constitutive Agreement, in order to protect investments made in the Network by other Parties in good faith.
+3.1.4.sec=As an exception to the above clause 3.1.1, the Data Source may undertake to grant the right to use certain specific Datasets or types of data to the Network for a fixed period, as defined in the Constitutive Agreement, in order to protect investments made in the Network by other Parties in good faith.

 3.1.=[G/Z/ol/s4]